awsdocs/amazon-ec2-user-guide-windows/doc_source/pvdrivers-troubleshooting.md

 1. In the navigation pane, choose **Instances**\.

 1. Locate the affected instance\.
-Open the context \(right\-click\) menu for the instance, choose **Instance State**, and then choose **Stop**\.
+Select the instance, choose **Instance state**, and then choose **Stop instance**\.
 **Warning**
 When you stop an instance, the data on any instance store volumes is erased\.
 To keep data from instance store volumes, be sure to back it up to persistent storage\.

-1. Choose **Launch Instance** and create a temporary Windows Server 2008 or Windows Server 2012 instance in the same Availability Zone as the affected instance\.
+1. Choose **Launch instances** and create a temporary Windows Server 2008 or Windows Server 2012 instance in the same Availability Zone as the affected instance\.
 Do not create a Windows Server 2012 R2 instance\.
 **Important**
 If you do not create the instance in the same Availability Zone as the affected instance you will not be able to attach the root volume of the affected instance to the new instance\.